-- (a) Unless permitted to be accepted by rule 6.3, the following boundaries or boundary points must be defined by survey: - (i) a new water boundary or irregular boundary, - (ii) a new boundary point, including the terminal point of an arc boundary, - (iii) an existing irregular boundary that has been converted into one or more right-line boundaries, - (iv) an existing class A boundary or boundary point on a primary parcel that is less than 0.4 ha, except where all that parcel's boundaries are primary parcel boundaries defined in approved CSDs and are right lines or arcs, and all the boundary points meet the accuracy standards in rule 3.3.1(a)(ii), - (v) an existing boundary point that is being marked, - (vi) a boundary or boundary point that is subject to conflict, unless it is a class C boundary in terms of rule 3.2.3, - (vii) a boundary where its extent and location as defined in an approved CSD are insufficient for the determination of its compliance with the applicable accuracy standard, - (viii) an existing boundary point of a parcel where its limitation as to parcels is being uplifted, - (ix) an existing boundary point of a parcel subject to a claim for adverse possession, - (x) an existing boundary point of a parcel where the interim nature of a Hawke's Bay interim title is being removed, and

-- (xi) a point that is on the boundary of a parcel which was created on a CSD previously approved under LINZS10000: Interim standard for computed cadastral survey datasets for Māori freehold land.1 - (b) Boundaries and boundary points not specified in (a) may also be defined by survey.
+- (a) Unless permitted to be accepted by rule 6.3, the following boundaries or boundary points must be defined by survey: - (i) a new water boundary or irregular boundary, - (ii) a new boundary point, including the terminal point of an arc boundary, - (iii) an existing irregular boundary that has been converted into one or more right-line boundaries, - (iv) an existing class A boundary or boundary point on a primary parcel that is less than 0.4 ha and comprises less than 90 % of the parcel that it is replacing and which is being extinguished, - (v) an existing boundary point that is being marked, - (vi) a boundary or boundary point that is subject to conflict, unless it is a class C boundary in terms of rule 3.2.3, - (vii) a boundary where its extent and location as defined in an approved CSD are insufficient for the determination of its compliance with the applicable accuracy standard, - (viii) an existing boundary point of a parcel where its limitation as to parcels is being uplifted, - (ix) an existing boundary point of a parcel subject to a claim for adverse possession, - (x) an existing boundary point of a parcel where the interim nature of a Hawke's Bay interim title is being removed, - (xi) a point that is on the boundary of a parcel which was created on a CSD previously approved under LINZS10000: Interim standard for computed cadastral survey datasets for Māori freehold land8, and - (xii) a boundary point on a primary parcel boundary that was previously used only as a non-primary parcel boundary point. - (b) Boundaries and boundary points not specified in (a) may also be defined by survey. - (c) Rule 6.2(a)(iv) does not apply: